brettz9/integrity-matters/README.md

 (which only impacts dev. installations) is deliberately missing an item (`chai`) and using a version older than that in `package.json` (`mocha`) for testing purposes.
 The `yarn.lock` should therefore not be updated.

-## To-dos

-1. Enhancement: Use `data-*` attributes in HTML for in-data config, e.g., choice of CDN in output, globalCheck, fallback, dropModules, etc.

 ## Medium priority to-dos